Pursuing Success At Every Generation - Learn To Talk To Your Family About Money

 -Think back to a time you had a large unexpected expense to pay for.
 Were you prepared?

 We hope these tips have helped you.
-What we think will help even more is attending our free upcoming webinar on this exact topic.
-Attendees will learn specifically what topics need to be discussed with family members, As an interactive experience, those who attend will also have a chance to practice talking about this money during the call and will even be given an at-home workbook to help guide your conversations with loved ones.
+What we think will help even more is watching our recorded webinar on this exact topic (see below).
+You'll learn specifically what topics need to be discussed with family members.
+Contact our office to receive a take-home workbook to help guide your conversations with loved ones.

-Questions about this content or our upcoming webinar?
+Questions about this content or our next upcoming webinar?
 Contact firstname.lastname@example.org.